KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Will split his talk into two sections:
 * Classic Machine Learning protope- how to train a model from scratch and deploy to Django
-* LLMs- the key difference between serving a classic machine learning model versus an LLM and a protype
+* LLMs- the key difference between serving a classic machine learning model versus an LLM, followed by a protype

 ![](djangocon-us-2025-recap-images/jupyter-code.png)
 Jupyter code... the start of the classic machine learning model in a [Jupyter notebook](https://github.com/wsvincent/iris_ml).